 Career Outreach Sub-Committee

 The Career Outreach Sub-Committee partners with Dayton area organizations to produce career events that help draw students to the manufacturing field.
-This committee is good for those who cannot make a long-term commitment as they only meet a couple times a year.
+This committee is good for those who cannot make a long-term commitment as they only meet a couple of times a year.

 Golf Outing Committee